Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Approach

 Throughout both phases, \tool maintains a traceability record.
 This captures the link between a specific scenario in the original document and its corresponding test and code implementation.
-This record is essential for \tool to design whether to reuse, modify, or create a new interface.
+This record allows \tool to decide whether to reuse, modify, or create a new interface.
 In addition, such a record serves as a blueprint for the generated system, allowing developers to understand exactly why a piece of code exists and how it relates to the original multi-modal intent.